domRiddle/ASF/IPC.md

 # Authentication

 ASF IPC interface by default does not require any sort of authentication, as `IPCPassword` is set to `null`.
 However, if `IPCPassword` is enabled by being set to any non-empty value, every call to ASF's API requires the password that matches set `IPCPassword`.
 If you omit authentication or input wrong password, you'll get `401 - Unauthorized` error.
-If you continue sending requests without authentication, eventually you'll get temporarily blocked with `403 - Forbidden` error.
+After 5 failed authentication attempts (wrong password), you'll get temporarily blocked with `403 - Forbidden` error.

 Authentication can be done through two separate ways.